-Electrocardiogram (ECG) to measure the electrical activity of your heart and measure the timing and duration of each heartbeat
+- Electrocardiogram (ECG) to measure the electrical activity of the heart and measure the timing and duration of each heartbeat

-Holter monitor, which is a portable ECG device designed to record your heart's activity as you go about your routine
+- Holter monitor, which is a portable ECG device designed to record the heart's activity as you perform everyday activities

-Echocardiogram, which uses sound waves to produce images of your heart's size, structure and motion
+- Echocardiogram, which uses sound waves to produce images of the heart's size, structure and motion

-Your doctor might also try to trigger an episode with other tests, which may include:
+Your health care provider might also try to trigger an episode with other tests, which may include:

-Stress test, which is typically done on a treadmill or stationary bicycle while your heart activity is monitored
+- Stress test, which is typically done on a treadmill or stationary bicycle while the heart activity is monitored

-Electrophysiological testing and mapping, which allows your doctor to see the precise location of the irregular heartbeat (arrhythmia)
+- Electrophysiological study and cardiac mapping, which can reveal the precise location of the irregular heartbeat (arrhythmia)

-Medications.
-If you experience frequent episodes of AVNRT, your doctor may prescribe medication to control your heart rate or restore a normal heart rhythm.
+- Medications.
+If you have frequent episodes of AVNRT, your health care provider may prescribe medication to control your heart rate or restore a normal heart rhythm.

 - Catheter ablation.
 In this procedure, a health care provider threads one or more catheters through the blood vessels to the heart.
 Sensors at the tip of the catheter use heat energy (radiofrequency) or extreme cold (cryoablation) to scar a small area of heart tissue and block the faulty signals that are causing the arrhythmia.